snabbco/snabb/src/apps/wall/README.md

 * `local_macaddr` (optional): A MAC address that identifies the host running the firewall.
 This is used for the source address in ethernet frames for reject responses.
+* `logging` (optional): A log level parameter that can be set to "on" or "off".
+When set to "on", it will report dropped/rejected packets to the system log.

 Scanner (apps.wall.scanner)